tc39/notes/es7/2015-11/nov-19.md

 MM: This breaks the parallelism with Array.isArray, which recursively looks underneath proxies

-JHD: I’m fine with adding support for the paralleism with Array.isArray
+JHD: I'm fine with adding support for the paralleism with Array.isArray

 JHD: motivating reason, determining if a given value should be wrapped or not (to promise rejection)